Côte d'Ivoire entry requirements for Iraq passport holders

 May be checked

 Iraqi passport holders need a visa to enter Côte d'Ivoire.
-You must apply for a visa before you travel — there is no visa on arrival for Iraqi citizens.
-Plan ahead, as the process can take several weeks.
+You must apply for an eVisa before you travel — there is no visa on arrival for Iraqi citizens.
+The online application is quick, but plan ahead to ensure your documents are in order.

 Entry requirements